kostkzn/03_Linux-Networking/README.md

 ## Firewall configuration on Server

-Following tasks for this task are:
+Following goals for this task are:

   1. Allow SSH connection for Client1 and deny for Client_2
   2. From Client2 ping to `172.17.15.1` could be passed and to `172.17.25.1` is denied

-To complete the task we use the following commands on Server:
+Next we use the following commands on Server:

 ```shell
 $ sudo iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT